MariaBurmeister/Codecademy_Dasmoto-Project/README.md

-# Code-Cademy_-Dasmoto-Project
+# Codcademy_Dasmoto-Project
-This is a Codecademy html/CSS practice project.
+This is a Codecademy practice project.

-Design was provided by Codecademy, which I implemented.
+### Description:
+Project consists on the implementation of a design provided by Codecademy.

+### Technologies
+  - HTML
+  - CSS